nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

                                     it is necessary to create the format definition file corresponding to the extended batch.
                                     In such a case, it is necessary to set the name of the newly created format definition file.

-thresholdExecutionTime            Threshold of the processing time for one request (milliseconds)

-                                  This is used to obtain the number of requests whose processing time exceeds the threshold.
-                                  For example, if it is set to 3000, the number of requests exceeding 3 seconds can be calculated.

-aggregatePeriod                   Configure the aggregation period.

-                                  It is recommended to set a minimum of 30 to ensure that the year and month are aggregated without fail.
 ==============================    ============================================================================================================================================